SorellaLabs/brontes/book/mev_inspectors/sandwich.md

 }
 ```

-This function iterates through the transaction tree, identifying transactions with identical contract addresses (`to` addresses) within the block.
-It collects the transactions sandwiched between and creates a [`PossibleSandwich`](https://github.com/SorellaLabs/brontes/blob/5b1d1b4e30d5c92b2a0bc56ff4dd441aed533681/crates/brontes-inspect/src/mev_inspectors/sandwich/types.rs#L7) struct for each potential sandwich attack scenario detected.
+This function scans the transaction tree for repeated contract (`to`) addresses.
+It builds [`PossibleSandwich`](https://github.com/SorellaLabs/brontes/blob/5b1d1b4e30d5c92b2a0bc56ff4dd441aed533681/crates/brontes-inspect/src/mev_inspectors/sandwich/types.rs#L7) structs for each potential attack scenario.
+Here's how:

+1. It tracks duplicate contracts.
+2. It identifies transactions between duplicates as potential victims.
+3. It creates or updates `PossibleSandwich` structs for each scenario.

 The `PossibleSandwich` results, identified by duplicate sender & contract, are deduplicated before proceeding to the next step.

 ### Step 3: Partitioning Possible Sandwiches

 Here's how partitioning works:

 - We iterate through victim sets in each sandwich.
-- Empty victim sets signal a break between attacks.
+- Empty victim sets signal a break in the sandwich.
 - We create new `PossibleSandwich` structs at these breaks.

 <div style="text-align: center;">